How to Format a Hard Drive in Windows

 Disk Management

+Method 3.
 With The Command Prompt

-First of all, launch the command prompt.
-The easiest way to do it is through the “Start” menu.
+First of all, launch the Command prompt.
+The easiest way to do it is through the Start menu.
 For Windows 10 users, we are providing this example.

 Command Prompt (Admin)

-Now that you are in the command prompt, type in “format d:” where “d” is the letter assigned to the drive which you need to format.
-Now press “Enter.”
-Be very careful as the program is not going to ask you if you really want to format the disk partition.
+Now that you are in the command prompt, type in format d: where d is the letter assigned to the drive which you need to format.
+Now press Enter.

 Command prompt: format d: